-One of the best ways to integrate fun and learning into travel is by stopping at science museums.
+One of the best ways to integrate fun and learn into travel is by stopping at science museums.
 Just about every major city in the United States has a science museum of some kind.

 Here are the best science museums in the U.S!
 Visiting one of these destinations this year?
 Plan a science day.
 You’ll have a blast at any of these science museums!

-The MoS is undoubtedly one of the best science museums in the country!
+The MoS is undoubtedly one of the best science museums in the US!
 Not only does it have fantastic displays on just about every branch of science, but it even has its very own indoor zoo.
-You can come see over 100 rescue animals that call the Museum of Science home.
+You can come to see over 100 rescue animals that call the Museum of Science home.

 This science museum is a popular San Francisco tourist destination.
-It’s not only informative, but also a lot of fun!
+It’s not only informative but also a lot of fun.
 This museum is located on the famous Embarcadero, right in the heart of downtown’s most exciting district.
 Visit the Exploratorium for hands-on fun that is sure to delight all ages!